nefarius/ViGEm.github.io/docs/projects/ViGEm/How-to-Install.md

 [Click Here and look for the comment that has the step-by-step guide on how to fix the issue](https://github.com/ViGEm/ViGEmBus/issues/91#issuecomment-826477486).

+### Vigem issues in HP Omen laptops

+HP's line of Omen gaming laptops come pre-installed with a modified version of the ViGEmBus driver.
+Apps trying to locate the latest ViGEmBus may end up detecting the modified HP driver instead, causing all sorts of issue since it is based on an older version.

+If this is your situation, [follow the guide here](https://github.com/ViGEm/ViGEmBus/issues/99).

 ### Purging every trace of ViGEmBus

 If you are facing issues and/or have multiple ViGEmBus entries in your Device Manager it's best to remove every trace of it from your system to start clean again: